shinyscorpion/task_bunny/README.md

 #### What is worker?

-TaskBunny worker is a GenServer that processes jobs and hanles errors.
+TaskBunny worker is a GenServer that processes jobs and handles errors.
 A worker listens to a single queue, receives messages(jobs) from it and invokes jobs to perform.

 #### Concurrency

 By default a TaskBunny worker runs two jobs concurrently.
-You can change the concurrncy with the the config.
+You can change the concurrency with the config.

 ```elixir
 config :task_bunny, queue: [